chase-moskal/bigbrain/readme.md

 ### [**📦 npm install monarch-engine**](https://www.npmjs.com/package/monarch-engine)

 - build your own games on monarch-engine
-- written in typescript (explicit interfaces)
+- written in typescript
-- umd modules
+- can work with any other engine (monarch supports [babylonjs](https://github.com/BabylonJS/Babylon.js) out of the box)

 ## engine development instructions